neweartharttech/debuggablescript/README.md

 # This repo contains boilerplate code that can used to create debug-able  scripts hosted on k8 clusters

+## branch strategies

+1. boilerplate/*
-- look for code in branches boilerplate/*
+- Different boilerplate code that we can branch out of look for code in branches boilerplate/*
   These branches are frozen and create a good start point

+2. release-****
+- living release branches probably with CI/CD built in, that is getting deployed at different places

+3. prod-hot-fix/*****
+- script used to create admin changes to DB to certain work.
+They might just be run locally

 ## Dev notes